 Set Current Location

-One of the priciest areas in town, Boardwalk is a scintillating strip of land which comes alive with a tapestry of bars, restaurants and entertainment establishments.
-Boardwalk sprawls from the Absecon Channel on the northern edge of town all the way into Ventnor City to the south.
-Reverberating with a stunning sense of revelry come night, this miles-long deluxe deck is permeated with a vibrant nightlife encompassing sophisticated dining options and some of the poshest hotel-casinos (such as Caesars) in the world.
-Moistened by the rippling waters of the mighty ocean, this teeming waterfront promenade also plays host to amusement rides, music events and an array of boutique resorts.
-Boardwalk is home to the iconic Absecon Lighthouse, which affords sweeping, panoramic views of the beach and the city's exuberant landscape.
+One of the most affluent areas in town, the Atlantic City Boardwalk is a scintillating strip of land which comes alive with a tapestry of bars, restaurants and entertainment establishments.
+The Boardwalk sprawls from the Absecon Channel on the northern edge of town all the way into Ventnor City to the south.
+Pulsating with a vibrancy after the sun goes down, this miles-long deluxe deck is filled with vibrant nightlife encompassing sophisticated dining options and some of the poshest hotel-casinos (such as Caesars) in the world.
+Situated by the rippling waters of the mighty ocean, this teeming waterfront promenade also plays host to amusement rides, music events and an array of boutique resorts.
+The boardwalk is home to the iconic Absecon Lighthouse, which offers panoramic views of the beach and the city's exuberant landscape.

 Atlantic City's Steel Pier proudly stands as New Jersey's amusement park headquarters.
 Opened it 1898, it suffered a devastating fire in 1982 but reopened, fully renovated in 1993.
 Check out the giddy, stomach-churning excitement to be had on rides like Pumpkin Wheel, Log Flume, Grand Prix Go Karts, Dragon Jets, Crazy Mouse and much, much more.
 The International Food Court will keep you well-fed, but be wise as to how much time you wait in between eating and going on a ride!
 Check out the website for hours as they may according to weather.